dengrocrm/docker-serverimage-laravel-dev/README.md

-# DenGro Docker Developer Image
+# DenGro Docker Server Image for Laravel Development and Testing

-This is the repo for the Docker image used for development and testing.
-It is based on the official alpine image and inspired by `linuxserver/docker-baseimage-alpine`.
+This is the repo for the Docker image used for development and testing, including CI/CD.
+It is built on `dengrocrm/docker-serverimage-laravel`.

 # Running

 Note that this image does not contain any application code.
 Run the following command to run and `exec` an interactive bash shell:

-	docker exec -it dengrocrm/serverimage-alpine:latest /bin/bash
+	docker exec -it dengrocrm/serverimage-laraveldev:latest /bin/bash

 # Building and publishing